Smokeless Tobacco (cont.)

 - Find a local Doctor in your town

-What are the health risks of smokeless tobacco?
+What are the health risks of chewing tobacco?

-A number of significant health risks are associated with the use of smokeless tobacco.
+A number of significant health risks are associated with the use of chewing tobacco.

-Users of smokeless tobacco are at an increased risk for certain types of cancer, most notably cancer of the oral cavity (including cancers of the cheek, gums, lips, tongue, and floor and roof of the mouth.
-Some studies have suggested a link between the use of smokeless tobacco and the development of pancreatic cancer, esophageal cancer, and stomach cancer.
+Users of snuff and chewing tobacco are at an increased risk for certain types of cancer, most notably cancer of the oral cavity including cancers of the:

-Those who use smokeless tobacco have an increased risk of:
+Those who use chewing tobacco have an increased risk of: